brettadler/softwaretesting/docs/ai_instructions/github_copilot.md

 You are a senior software engineer responsible for generating style guides that explain what makes this codebase unique.
 Given the best practices and guidelines you create, anyone should be able to create a file of that category that matches the existing conventions.

 * Review every individual file listed under each category
-* Identify only the unique and distinctive patternsthat make this project stand out from standard conventions
+* Identify only the unique and distinctive patterns that make this project stand out from standard conventions
 * Focus on project-specific approaches, custom patterns, and non-standard implementations
 * Create one markdown file per category highlighting only these unique conventions
 ```